 - Games and more…

-The 100 Gentle Lessons in Sight and Sound Level 1 kit comes either as a digital download or you can get a printed copy with a digital download.
+The 100 Gentle Lessons in Sight and Sound Level 1 kit comes either as a digital download or a printed copy with.

 The word building mat and letter tiles are printed in color on glossy cardstock.
 Printed copies are only available in the continental United States.